-CIR's strategy is to invest in controlling equity interests with a long-term view.
+COFIDE's strategy is to invest in controlling equity interests with a long-term view.
 The main objective is to maintain a balanced portfolio of investments in businesses with a strong position in the markets in which they operate and which belong both to consolidated business sectors with stable growth trends and more recently constituted businesses with potential for development.

-Its financial policy is based on a solid financial position and on significant liquidity at parent company level, supported partly by a commitment to cutting structure costs.
+Its financial policy is based on a solid financial positioning at group level and on a commitment to reducing structure costs both at both consolidated and parent-company level.